 - Gold Spray Paint or another color of your choice

 - Fabric – about a 24″ inch square or so.
 You’ve probably got scrap laying around you can use.
-This is the material I used.

 - Hot Glue Gun